aaronwmorris/indi-allsky/README.md

 * Moon mode - reduced gain when the moon is overhead
 * Remote INDI server operation - operate camera remotely over the network
 * Pseudo-Sky Quality Meter - Use your all sky camera to measure sky brightness/quality
-* SQLite database stores image metadata
+* Relational database stores image and timelapse information
+    * SQLite (default)
+    * MySQL/MariaDB

 ## Requirements
 * A computer running a modern Linux distribution, such as a Raspberry Pi